 Preparing for a Craniotomy

 You may have concerns about your ability to make decisions about treatment in the future.
-Advance directives can help ease such worries.
+Advance directives which include living wills and legal power of medical attorney can help ease such worries.
 Recording your wishes on these special legal forms helps ensure that you will get the care you want even if you can no longer make decisions.
 Your doctor or the hospital can provide the forms that apply in your state.

 In many cases, a craniotomy is a planned procedure.
+At other times, it is done as an emergency procedure.
 If there is time before surgery, you may be told to do the following:

 Weeks ahead of time, you may be asked to donate blood for your surgery.
 You may also be told to stop taking aspirin and other medicines that thin the blood.
 If you smoke, you should stop now.